Trump vows rapid increase in tariffs on Mexico unless illegal immigration ends

-Trump’s move dramatically ramped up his battle to control a tide of immigrants that has increased despite his efforts to build a border wall and halt the thousands of people crossing from Central America through Mexico to the U.S. border.
+Trump’s move dramatically ramped up his battle to control a tide of immigrants that has swelled despite his efforts to build a border wall and halt the thousands crossing from Central America through Mexico to the U.S. border.

-The president’s decision, abruptly announced in a tweet and subsequent statement, was a direct challenge to the Mexican President Andres Manuel Lopez Obrador and appeared to take the Mexican government by surprise.
+The president’s decision, abruptly announced on Twitter and in a subsequent statement, was a direct challenge to Mexican President Andres Manuel Lopez Obrador and appeared to take the Mexican government by surprise.

 It raised the risk of deteriorating economic relations between two neighbors heavily dependent on the cross-border flow of goods.
 It also opened up a new front on trade as the Trump administration struggles to conclude a trade deal with China.